Respecting human rights

 • Working hours

-Knowing what our salient issues are has been vital to prioritizing our work.
+Knowing our salient issues has been vital to prioritizing our work.
 However, this list is not exhaustive.
-We know that there are other important and novel human rights issues in our value chain.
-We know we need to keep our salient issues under review in order that we remain focused on the things that matter most.
+We know there are other important and novel human rights issues in our value chain.
+We must keep our salient issues under review in order to remain focused on what matters most.

 In 2023, the tobacco business administered a review, and 10 salient issues were identified associated with its own operations, value chain and new business relationships.